sindresorhus/got/readme.md

 Can be a string or a [WHATWG `URL`](https://nodejs.org/api/url.html#url_class_url).

-Backslash at the end of `baseUrl` and at the beginning of the `url` argument is optional:
+Slash at the end of `baseUrl` and at the beginning of the `url` argument is optional:

 ```js
 await got('hello', {baseUrl: 'https://example.com/v1'});